Democracy and Diversity

 - The second provision was to give reservation to the Scheduled Castes & Scheduled Tribes to include them in the mainstream of the life of the nation.

 These two provisions helped to grow the level of political awareness amongst the people of hinterland.
-In fact it took hundreds of years for developed countries like US and UK to provide voting rights to women.
-And the disheartening fact is till none of the women could become the President of USA.
-Till a few days ago no president of US was black.
+In fact it took hundreds of years for developed countries like the US and the UK to provide voting rights to women.
+And the disheartening fact is till date no woman could become the President of USA.
+Till a few years ago no president of the US was black.

 It can be said that India has seen many examples of people from the oppressed classes rising up to the high posts in country.
 The President’s post had been graced by people from the minority communities; like Muslim and Sikh.
 Some Dalits had also become the President of India.
 India has seen a woman Prime Minister and a Woman President.
 India has also seen a Sikh as the Prime Minister.